Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 # The AI Assistant for Optimizely Content Cloud (CMS) PaaS and Commerce Connect PaaS

-**The documentation is currently undergoing continuous updates** version 2.0

 ## Epicweb.Optimizely.AIAssistant Plugin
-The plugin offers intuitive support within the Optimizely CMS and Customizable Commerce platform, providing suggestions, translations, SEO summarization, formatting help, and much more for input fields within the Optimizely CMS and Customizable Commerce platform
+The plugin offers intuitive support within the Optimizely CMS and Customizable Commerce platform, providing suggestions, translations, SEO summarization, formatting help, AI chat and much more for input fields within the Optimizely CMS and Commerce Connect platform

 CMS 12 and Commerce 14

+CMS 13 and Commerce 15

 ## Links
 - [Installation](installation.md)